johnlawrenceaspden/simple-plotter/README.md

 (plot 127 0) (draw 0 175)
 ```

-Plot the graph of sine zx-style, conceding only that there are more pixels on a modern screen
+Let us concede that having more pixels on a modern screen is a good thing:

 ```clojure
 (use 'simple-plotter.core)